 For the Operations Handbook, an overview of responsibilities of each officer and committee chair, click here.
 Please note it is 75 pages long.

 The RJC Cares Committee offers support to any member of our community.
 There may be a time when a member needs a friendly visitor (as we are allowed) or emotional support.
-If you, or someone you know, would welcome some help during a time of need, please call Marilyn Tublin or Arlene Bennof.
-If you would like to volunteer, they would love to hear from you.
+If you, or someone you know, would welcome some help during a time of need, please call Elaine Ross.
+If you would like to volunteer, she would love to hear from you.

 Other News You Can Use: Bikur Cholim of Greater Washington